Lantonijoan/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Analysis of tweets sentiments and its prediction over stock movement
+Tweet sentiment analysis and its impact on stock market prediction.